 Kentucky’s Top Up and Coming Artist

 Only being involved in music for the past couple of years, E The Profit is on his way to doing something major in the rap game.
 The up and coming Kentuckian is hands down one of the most lyrical rappers to come out of the state in recent time and if you are a true fan of the art of hip hop you would say the comparison is not even close.
-The combination of dope lyrics with creative and unique visuals, that are not just your average rap video, and a great selection of beats gives E The Profit a clear advantage.
+The combination of dope lyrics with creative and unique visuals, in which are not just your average rap video, and a great selection of beats gives E The Profit a clear advantage.

-While a bulk of the population of Kentucky rappers come from Louisville, as well a small batch of artists from Lexington, E The Profit claims northern Kentucky as his stumping ground.
+While a bulk of the population of Kentucky rappers coming from Louisville, as well a small batch of artists from Lexington, E The Profit claims northern Kentucky as his stumping ground.
 Though not a major separation between the small communities of northern Kentucky and the state’s largest cities, with the consistency of releasing quality music and visuals E The Profit is on the verge of separating himself from the rest of the roster of top Kentucky rappers.

-– E The Profit – Money Calling
+E The Profit – Bluegrass (Official Music Video)